Call 2012 || 1999 (India)

 Thomas has acted in over 20 treaty cases and has an in-depth understanding of the commercial, regulatory and political factors that give rise to international trade and investment disputes.
 He has appeared before a wide range of international tribunals including arbitral tribunals established under bilateral investment treaties, WTO panels and the WTO’s Appellate Body.
 He also has experience of acting in inter-state mediation proceedings.

-Thomas is on the UK Attorney General’s Public International Law Panel and has been consistently listed in the Legal 500 and Chambers and Partners.
+Thomas is on the UK Attorney General’s Public International Law Panel and is listed in Legal 500 and Chambers and Partners.

 Major investment treaty arbitrations